jakmeier/bouncy-feet/README.md

 Just play some music and go.
 The app is designed with this principle in mind and tries to support you without getting in your way.

+**Video Platform**: Tired of sharing private dance videos through chats and losing them becaus of a lack of organization?
+Bouncy Feet want to become the best place to upload videos and share them privately.

 **Easy Review**: After a dance, you can review your video recording.
 Bouncy Feet enhances the recording with timestamps and body positions it detects on the beat.
 If you like the video, save and share it.
 Otherwise, delete the video and it is gone forever.
-(BouncyFeet is perfectly private and never uploads the video, everything is done on your device only.)
+(BouncyFeet is perfectly private and doesn't upload the video without your permission.
+By default, everything is processed on your device only.)

 **Browse a Collection of Moves**: An ever-growing list of shuffle moves are available in the app to inspire you.
+Other dance styles are also being added.

 **Stay Motivated**: Incremental statistics counting how many steps you danced in your lifetime using the app motivates you to stay fit and active.